memfault/interrupt/_posts/2024-01-31-practical_zephyr_dt.md

 As promised, the original Devicetree `dtc` compiler _is_ invoked during the build, and that's where it comes into play: The `zephyr.dts` Devicetree source file is fed into `dtc`, but not to generate any binaries or source code: Instead, it is only used to generate warnings and errors; the output itself is discarded.
 This helps to reduce the complexity of the Python Devicetree script `gen_defines.py` and ensures that the generated Devicetree source file used in Zephyr is at least still compatible with the original specification.

 The `devicetree_generated.h` header file replaces the Devicetree blob `dtb`.
-It contains _macros_ for "all things Devicetree" and is included by the drivers and our application and thereby strips all unnecessary or unused parts. **"Macrobatics"** is the term that Martí Bolívar used in his [talk about the Zephyr Devicetree at the June 2022 developer summit](https://www.youtube.com/watch?v=w8GgP3h0M8M&list=PLzRQULb6-ipFDwFONbHu-Qb305hJR7ICe), and it fits.
+It contains _macros_ for "all things Devicetree" and is included by the drivers and our application thereby strips all unnecessary or unused parts. **"Macrobatics"** is the term that Martí Bolívar used in his [talk about the Zephyr Devicetree at the June 2022 developer summit](https://www.youtube.com/watch?v=w8GgP3h0M8M&list=PLzRQULb6-ipFDwFONbHu-Qb305hJR7ICe), and it fits.
 Even for our tiny application, the generated header is over 15000 lines of code!
-We'll see how these macros look like and how they are used with the Zephyr Devicetree API in the next article.
+In the next article, we'll see what these macros look like and how they are used with the Zephyr Devicetree API.
 If you're curious, have a look at `zephyr/include/zephyr/devicetree.h` already.
 In fact, let's have a glimpse:

 `build/zephyr/include/generated/devicetree_generated.h`